Trekking with Hurtigruten in Northern Norway

 Join us on a week's trek with the Hurtigruten Coastal Express from Tromsø to Trondheim.
 We use the Hurtigruten ships as our means of transport and hotel, and hop off en route to do treks to some of Northern Norway's most beautiful mountains.

 The Hurtigruten Coastal Express has often been referred to as the world's most beautiful sea voyage.
-On this week-long trip, you will experience Northern Norway at its very best as we use the ships as our means of transport and hotel between the most beautiful destinations in the region!
+On this week-long adventure tour, you will experience Northern Norway at its very best as we use the ships as our means of transport and hotel between the most beautiful destinations in the region!
 We start by trekking to the top of Tromsdalstinden and attending the Midnight Sun concert in the Arctic Cathedral before we take the Hurtigruten ship south to Lofoten.
-The trip takes us through Vesterålen, Raftsundet sound and the Trollfjord – three of the highlights on the trip along the Norwegian coast.
+The tour takes us through Vesterålen, Raftsundet sound and the Trollfjord – three of the highlights on the tour along the Norwegian coast.
 In Lofoten, we trek to the top of Higravstinden, the highest mountain in the islands.
 Here, we also enjoy a fantastic fish dinner at Lofoten's nicest fish restaurant before we head south along the coast of Nordland.

 We pick a suitable destination from among the famous Seven Sisters peaks along the beautiful coast of Helgeland.
 From the summit, we will hopefully be able to enjoy the view across many of the 12,000 islands that make up the coast of Helgeland.
 If not, we'll experience this magic archipelago up close when we take an express boat from Sandnessjøen out to the World Heritage island Vega.
 Because of its unique eiderdown industry and special coastal landscape, Vega is included on UNESCO's World Heritage List.
 Here, we will stay in a lovely fishing village and cycle and trek to the highest summit on the island.

-Before we conclude the week's trip by taking the southbound Hurtigruten ship to Trondheim, we visit Torghatten – a destination that because of its unique geology means that we can actually walk through the mountain!
+Before we conclude the week's tour by taking the southbound Hurtigruten ship to Trondheim, we visit Torghatten – a destination that because of its unique geology means that we can actually walk through the mountain!